SWxTREC/h3lioviz/README.md

 ## Architecture

-This is a visualizer for the ENLIL 3d model built with Angular.
+This is a visualizer for the 3D heliosphere model built with Angular.

-## Running ENLIL Locally
+## Running H3lioViz Locally

 See 'Development server' below.

 ### Project Dependencies

-A backend with the ENLIL paraview server is required.
+A backend with the H3lioViz paraview server is required.

 `npm run start:dev` or `npm run start:prod` to use the production backend deployed to AWS.

 `npm start` is the local development environment and will require a local backend.
-The 'dev' deploy can be found at enlil.dev.swx-trec.com
+The 'dev' deploy can be found at <https://h3lioviz.dev.swx-trec.com>

-To test with a local paraview server, follow the README instructions in the enlil-3d-server repo https://github.com/SWxTREC/enlil-3d-server for running a local docker container containing the backend and some relevant data.
+To test with a local paraview server, follow the README instructions in the h3lioviz-server repo <https://github.com/SWxTREC/h3lioviz-server> for running a local docker container containing the backend and some relevant data.

 ### Development server